hamler-lang/hamler/README.md

 **Hamler** - Haskell-style functional programming language running on Erlang VM.

-**Hamler** is a strongly-typed language with compile-time typechecking and built-in support for concurrency and distribution.
+**Hamler** is a strongly-typed language with compile-time type-checking and built-in support for concurrency and distribution.

-**Hamler** empowers industries to build the next generation of scalable, reliable, realtime applications, especially for 5G, IoT and edge computing.
+**Hamler** empowers industries to build the next generation of scalable, reliable, real-time applications, especially for 5G, IoT, and edge computing.

-## Why Hamler ?
+## Why Hamler?

 For almost a decade, we have been developing software systems based on Erlang/OTP, especially our main product [EMQ X](https://github.com/emqx/emqx) - the scalable open-source MQTT broker.
 So, we have always believed that Erlang is a masterpiece of engineering.
-With amazing concurrency, distribution and fault tolerance, it is one of the few general-purpose language platforms able to properly handle concurrency and soft realtime.
+With amazing concurrency, distribution, and fault tolerance, it is one of the few general-purpose language platforms able to properly handle concurrency and soft realtime.

-However, from all the experience writing Erlang, we believe that the following features can help Erlang programmer better adapt to the coming wave of 5G, IoT and edge-programming and attract more people for using BEAM.
+However, from all the experience writing Erlang, we believe that the following features can help Erlang programmers better adapt to the coming wave of 5G, IoT, and edge-programming and attract more people to using BEAM.

 - Compile-time type checking and type reference
 - ADTs, Function Composition, Type Classes
 - More friendly syntax for prosperous communities
-- Functor, Applicative and Monad...:)
+- Functor, Applicative, and Monad...:)

-Now all the features are avaliable in the Hamler programming language.
+Now all the features are available in the Hamler programming language.

 ## Features